 If we allow people to be careless when they write non-critical software, how can we expect a change in their behavior when they begin working on something more important?
 Will they even know what we expect from them?

 The way we write software may seem rational and sane.
 We can react to changes, implement new requirements, fix bugs, and test a few versions of the same feature.
 It seems perfect.
 What do users think about it?

 A few years ago I heard an opinion that “Linux is not trustworthy.
 It is broken software because you constantly need to install updates.”
 Shocking?
 I was a little bit shocked.

 What do people think when we release an update?
 Are they happy because now they use an improved version of our software?
 That is our expectation, but maybe their reaction is different: The application was broken, they fixed it, and now it is “less broken”.

 We should look at our industry from the perspective of a user.
 Not just a regular user, but an angry and very frustrated user.
-Some time ago I started reading “Geekonomics” by David Rice.
+Some time ago I started reading “Geekonomics” by David Rice (referral program link).
 I must admit I have never finished reading that book because it outraged me and I quickly decided that its author does not understand anything.

 Unfortunately, one thing keeps worrying me: what if David Rice is right?

 Remember to share on social media!
 If you like this text, please share it on Facebook/Twitter/LinkedIn/Reddit or other social media.